 Optomechanical systems are very well suited for coherent feedback control, as they offer a clean and tailored interface between highly coherent mechanical and electromagnetic field modes [20].
-Indeed, various coherent feedback protocols have been theoretically proposed to enhance cooling of optomechanical systems [21-23], to reduce the added noise in the low-phonon number regime of optomechanical precision measurements [24], to enable or enhance entanglement generation, verification, as well as state transfer [22, 25-27].
-Coherent feedback thus allows to facilitate and extend the capabilities of quantum transducers between optics and mechanics [28].
+Indeed, various coherent feedback protocols have been theoretically proposed to enhance the cooling of optomechanical systems [21-23], to reduce the added noise in the low phonon-number regime of optomechanical precision measurements [24], to enable or enhance entanglement generation, verification, as well as state transfer [22,25-27].
+Coherent feedback can thus facilitate and extend the capabilities of quantum transducers between optics and mechanics [28].

-Despite this wide range of possibilities, there have been surprisingly few experiments investigating coherent feedback in optomechanics [15, 29].
+Despite this wide range of possibilities, there have been surprisingly few experiments investigating coherent feedback in optomechanics [15,29].
 An optical coherent feedback loop acting directly onto a mechanical oscillator has not yet been realized.
-Moreover, while measurement-based feedback has been studied in some depth also from a theory point of view [30-34], essential questions regarding the performance of coherent feedback in optomechanics and its limitations in actual experimental settings remain open.
+Moreover, while measurement-based feedback has been studied in some depth from a theory patrick.potts@unibas.ch philipp.treutlein@unibas.ch point of view [30-34], essential questions regarding the performance and limitations of coherent feedback in actual optomechanics experiments remain open.